The case stayed light all the way up.

 Elara was at the third pillar from the stairs.

-She wasn't waiting for him.
-She wasn't pretending not to be either.
+She stood in that narrow space between waiting and coincidence.
 He stepped out of the foot traffic and stopped at her shoulder, the case still in his off-hand, the harness over his right.

 "Walk with me," she said.